 Covid-19 and travel

-Despite serious stress from the pandemic, most travel companies are still in business.
+Despite serious stress from the pandemic and some challenges, travel business has many prospects.
 You can join the industry, but what type of travel app should you create?

 Types of travel apps